Malli Malli Idi Rani Roju

 Malli Malli Idi Rani Roju is a 2015 Indian Telugu-language romantic drama film written and directed by Kranthi Madhav, starring Sharwanand and Nithya Menen.
 The music was composed by Gopi Sundar with cinematography by Gnana Shekar V.S. and editing by Kotagiri Venkateswara Rao.
-The film released on 6 February 2015.This movie was well received by audience and was successful at the box office.
+The film's title is based on a song from Rakshasudu (1986).

+The film released on 6 February 2015 to generally positive reviews from both the critics and audience, alike.
+It quickly went on to become one of the most-loved romantic dramas of Telugu cinema and brought a lot of goodwill to Sharwanand and Nithya Menen as capable thespians.

 Nithya Menen won Filmfare Critics Award for Best Actress - South for her performance.
 The film garnered the state Nandi Awards for Best Home Viewing Feature Film, Special Jury Awards for Nithya Menen and Sharwanand, Best Female Playback Singer, and Best Dialogue Writer.

 Plot

 This movie is a simple, romantic, heart touching love story.
-The movie starts with Raja Ram's (Sharwanand) introduction as a successful track-runner.
+The movie starts with Raja Ram's introduction as a successful track-runner.
 He has a daughter named Parvathi who works in FM Radio.
 Ram then begins narrating his past.